Analysis of Beam Sweeping Techniques for Cell-Discovery in mm Wave Systems: System Model and Problem Statement

-Each AoA-AoD pair $(\theta_{r_k}^{\text{(i)}},\theta_{t_k}^{\text{(i)}})$ leads to a spatial frequency pair $(\omega_{r_k}^{\text{(i)}},\omega_{t_k}^{\text{(i)}})$ so that the 2D Fourier transform of $\vec{H}_i$ will have significant energies in the DFT bins closer to $(\omega_{r_k}^{\text{(i)}},\omega_{t_k}^{\text{(i)}})$.
+Each AoA-AoD pair $(\theta_{r_k} ,\theta_{t_k} )$ leads to a spatial frequency pair $(\omega_{r_k} ,\omega_{t_k} )$ so that the 2D Fourier transform of $\vec{H}$ will have significant energies in the DFT bins closer to $(\omega_{r_k} ,\omega_{t_k} )$.
 Since the number of multi-paths is small compared to the array sizes, the mm wave channels are approximately sparse in Fourier basis \cite{Mo_ASIL_2014,Lee_2016_TCOM,Arun_2018_TCOM}.
-Specifically, 2D Fourier transform of $\vec{H}_i$, computed using unitary DFT matrices as,
+Specifically, 2D Fourier transform of $\vec{H}$, computed using unitary DFT matrices as,

 is an approximately sparse matrix.
-The locations of significant valued entries in $\vec{G}_i$ provide indication of the AoA-AoD pairs corresponding to the strong paths between UE and $i^{th}$ BS.
-On the other hand, under \emph{ideal channel conditions}, when the spatial frequencies fall exactly on the DFT bins,
+The locations of significant valued entries in $\vec{G}$ provide indication of the AoA-AoD pairs corresponding to the strong paths between UE and BS.
+In the special case of the spatial frequencies falling exactly on the DFT bins (which we refer as \emph{ideal channel conditions}),

+the matrix $\vec{G}$ is an \emph{exactly} sparse matrix with $K$ independent Gaussian non-zero entries (each with a variance of $\sigma_k^2$) in the DFT bins given by the spatial frequency pairs $(\omega_{r_k} ,\omega_{t_k} )$.
+However, in a practical set-up, the AoA-AoD values will be random and the $\vec{G}$ matrices will be approximately sparse.